sean-s14/react_template/README.md

 ### Not Included

-There is not `.env` file.
+There is no `.env` file.
 If you want to open development server on custom host and port then create an `.env` file and add the following:
 ```
 HOST=xxx.xxx.x.xxx
 PORT=8000